Sat, Sun, September 8, 9, 2018

 After several of these quicker studies, we will try painting a close-up branches focusing on the bark.

-Some may want to try madronas against the water view.
-Or they use some of Laurie’s lovely lilies or other flowers as part of their composition.
-Even three days will seem too short a time.
+If there is time, some may want to try madronas against the water view, or use some of Laurie’s lovely lilies or other flowers as part of their composition.

 To get to our painting spot, take a left from the ferry and continue until you see a large white barn off to the left and the main road is turning right.